FarisALSaleem/log-analysis-project/README.md

 Note: install psycopg2-binary if you don't want the random User warnings.

+2. make sure that you have PostgreSQL installed

+Note: the version i'm using this 9.5.14

-2. make sure that you create the views in the views.txt file.
+3. make sure that you download newsdata.sql from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip), unzip it and place in this directory.
+4. open cmd/terminal and traverse to this directory.
+5. run this command "psql -d news -f newsdata.sql"
+6. then run this command "psql -d news -f views.sql"
-3. run queries.py in the command line or terminal.
+7. finally run queries.py in the cmd/terminal.

 Note: This code was written for python3 and will not work for python2.